 We can assist with having the following documents apostilled or legalized for use abroad: corporate documents (formation documents, mergers, amendments, etc.), patent and trademark documents, vital records (birth and death certificates, marriage certificates, etc.), educational records (diplomas, degrees, transcripts, etc.), notarial attestations, and more.

-Our apostille and legalization-related solutions include:
+Our apostille and legalization services include:

 - Apostilles: Apostilles can only be issued for public documents issued and used by countries that adhere to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (also known as the Apostille Convention or the Hague Convention).
 Our apostille experts are here to simplify the apostille process—so you can focus on other aspects of your business.

 - Authentications & Legalizations: In cases where an apostille is not an option, our team can assist with the often-cumbersome authentication and legalization process—which can vary greatly depending on the type of document as well as the rules and requirements of the originating county and state, and destination country.